IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMware_knownerrors.md

 **Problem:** User creates an OCP cluster using one of the offerings for CP4I and can't find the cluster

 **Fix:** This reservation deploys OpenShift and deploys CP4I on a cluster through Red Hat GitOps, which does not use IBM Cloud catalog CP4I installer or give users access to it

+---

+**Problem:** User is wondering how to add Kubernetes support to a TZ based windows server template-able environment and what licensing conditions for the software components are needed.

+**Fix:** Currently, we have a Windows VM pattern that users can use and install Kubernetes on (please search those and see if there are any that fit your uses the best!)
+New patterns with Kubernetes on Windows and using multiple machines can be created but this is up to the user.
+Kubernetes has no licensing, so there is no impact that we would need to worry about.
+Any business justifcations for creating this can also be submitted as a custom request (https://custom-requests.ideas.aha.io/portal_session/new).